osaroo3/fitness-palace-ci-project5/README.md

 ### Code

 The idea for structure and the code of this project was from Code Institute's Codestar blog and Boutique Ado walkthrough projects:
-  * The base.html code and styling is a modification of that of the codestar blog project.
+  * The base.html code and styling is a modification of that of Boutique Ado walkthrough project.
-  * Credit to LarisaLG for the idea of the menu, my bookings and book now html page with styling.
+  * Credit to [LarisaLG](https://github.com/LarisaLG/barbershop) for the idea of the my plans page with styling.
-  * Credit to LarisaLG for Date picker field and minimum date validator.
-  * The javaScript code for deleting a booking was from codestar blog project.
+  * The javaScript code functionlity are from Boutique Ado project.
-  * The idea for my models.py was from Codestar blog and barbarshop by LarisaLG.
+  * The idea for my models.py was from code institutes codestar blog and Boutique Ado walkthrough project
-  * Credit to [W3schools](https://www.w3schools.com/django/django_404.php) for the idea to handle double booking server error.
+  * Credit to [W3schools](https://www.w3schools.com/) on horizontal lines styling to grow with the page length.
   * Credit to [Django documentation](https://docs.djangoproject.com/en/5.0/) for "Everything you need to know about Django".

 ### Content and Media

-  * credit to [LarisaLG](https://github.com/LarisaLG/barbershop) for the readme structure.
+  * credit to [LarisaLG](https://github.com/LarisaLG/barbershop) and [osaroo3](https://github.com/osaroo3/django_restaurant_ci_project4) for the readme structure.
   * Credit to [LarisaLG](https://github.com/LarisaLG/barbershop) on how to fork a GitHub repository or make a local clone.
   * Credit to [CodeWizard](https://github.com/CodeWizard-1/e-commerce) for AWS, S3 bucket, IAM, StripeAPi setup description.